rzeldent/esp32cam-rtsp/README.md

 Simple [RTSP](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) server.
 Easy configuration through the web interface.

-Flashing this software on a esp32cam module will make it a **RTSP streaming camera** server.
+Flashing this software on a ESP32CAM module will make it a **RTSP streaming camera** server.
-This allows CCTV systems and applications like  **VLC** to connect directly to the ESP32CAM camera stream.
+The RTSP protocol is an industry standard and allows many CCTV systems and applications (like for example [VLC](https://www.videolan.org/vlc/)) to connect directly to the ESP32CAM camera stream.
-The RTSP protocol also allows to stream directly to a server using **ffmpeg**.
+It is also possible to to stream directly to a server using [ffmpeg](https://ffmpeg.org).
-This makes the module a camera server allowing **recording** and  so the stream can be **stored on a disk** and replayed later.
+This makes the module a camera server allowing recording and the stream can be stored on a disk and replayed later.

-This software supports the following ESP32-CAM modules:
+This software supports the following ESP32-CAM (and alike) modules:
 - ESP32CAM
 - AI THINKER
 - TTGO T-CAM
+- WROVER-KIT
+- M5STACK

 ![ESP32CAM module](assets/ESP32-CAM.jpg)

 This software provides a **configuration web server**, that can be used to:
+- Provide information about the state of the device, wifi connection and camera,
 - Set the WiFi parameters,
-- Set the timeout for connecting to the Access point,
+- Set the timeout for connecting to the access point,
 - Set an access password,
 - Select the board type,
 - Select the image size,